 A further complication is the emotion that goes with separation and divorce.
 There are some assets that this applies to more than other.
 Fore instance, “who gets the matrimonial home?” is a very frequent question that we get.
 For non-married common law couples, the home they lived in is the primary residence.
 If one person (and their children) needs their home, we can help get an exclusive possession order for that person to have a safe place to live.

 Best Way To Avoid Fights Over Property Division

 One factor involved in dividing matrimonial property is that neither party can have it all.
 People forget that if you split your assets, no matter what that split looks like, neither person can have everything as it was before.
 When emotion is further involved, people can create more stress, costs and problems for themselves.
 Setting up a Cohabitation Agreement when you first plan to move in together can be an effective tool in avoiding problems later.

 Property Division At Kahane Law Office

-The family law team at Kahane Law Office understands the legislation governing matrimonial property division (and property division of common law separations).
+The family law team at Kahane Law Office understands the legislation governing matrimonial property division (including common law separations).
 Under Alberta family law, this is the Matrimonial Property Act.
 Our team has the experience necessary to help guide spouses through the property division process.
 We can help you determine what assets exist.
 We can advise you whether the assets form part of the matrimonial property.
 And we can show you how they should be divided between you and your spouse.
 We also understand that it can be a very emotional time for you and we try to support you through that to help make good choices.

 Consulting an experienced lawyer when your relationship has broken down will help you understand the process and what to expect.
 Whether married or common law, traditional or same-sex, we look forward to assisting with your property division needs.
 Let us help you understand your rights, and help you work toward a solution if your relationship has broken down.

 Getting The Help You Need To Navigate Separating Your Property